Day(s)

 38th Annual Student Conference

-The Cold Regions Research Centre (CRRC) is hosting its 38th student annual conference on January 28th to 30th, 2026.
+The Cold Regions Research Centre (CRRC) is hosting its 38th annual student conference on January 28th to 30th, 2026.

 Icebreaker Venue: 28 January, 2026